Part 2

 An Existential Fairy Tale

-The Flame of Heraclitus
+The Flame of Heraclitus: Chapter 5

-“The eyes of that species of extinct giants, whose bones fill the mounds of America, have gazed on Niagara, as ours do now.” — Abraham Lincoln, on a visit to the famous falls
+“The eyes of that species of extinct giants, whose bones fill the mounds of America, have gazed on Niagara, as ours do now.”

 “Guten Morgen, Angels!” began the morning announcements — so loudly Phiale jumped in her seat.
 Ms. Owen set down the chalk she was using to explain meiosis, sighed and waited for his ranting to cease.